drfleming0227/Redfish-Tools/doc-generator/README-configuration-and-supplemental-files.md

 ## Content supplement configuration file

-The content supplement configuration file is a JSON file that defines text overrides for property descriptions, replacements for unit abbreviations, and schema-specific content including introductions, postscripts, and property description substitutions.
+The content supplement configuration file is a JSON file that that defines text overrides for property descriptions, replacements for unit abbreviations, and schema-specific content to apply to the generated schema documentation.
 The base configuration file contains a pointer to this file.

 For descriptions of the configuration keys, see [Content supplement configuration file](README-content-supplement-configuration-file.md "README-content-supplement-configuration-file.md").